 Unmanned Experts and Liteye Awarded $1.8m Contract from AFLCMC Armament Directorate

+Team to develop Web Weasels Autonomous Swarming AI Munitions for Air Force

-Centennial, Colorado, Aug.
-24, 2022 (GLOBE NEWSWIRE) -- Centennial Colorado — (August 24, 2022) – Unmanned Experts Inc. and partner Liteye Systems Inc. announces that Air Force's AFLCMC Armament Directorate has awarded a one-year contract to the team to build Web Weasels Autonomous Swarming Artificially Intelligent Munitions program.
-Web Weasels is part of Unmanned Experts parent program called Air Commons® -Swarm which allows commanders to plan, task, and manage multiple swarming assets through a ‘Swarm ATO" and Swarm Engine.
+CENTENNIAL, COLORADO, UNITED STATES, August 24, 2022 /EINPresswire.com/ -- Unmanned Experts Inc. and partner Liteye Systems Inc. announce that Air Force’s AFLCMC Armament Directorate has awarded a one-year contract to the team to build Web Weasels Autonomous Swarming Artificially Intelligent Munitions program.
+Web Weasels is part of Unmanned Experts parent program called Air Commons® -Swarm which allows commanders to plan, task, and manage multiple swarming assets through a ‘Swarm ATO” and Swarm Engine.

 “The Armament Directorate is pursuing ideas that permit Blue Forces to command various collaborative weapons systems and coordinated tactics to ensure success.
 A dynamic battlespace requires automated, adaptive weapons systems and cooperative tactics as well as Artificial intelligence algorithms with “dialable” human influence,” said Keven Gambold, CEO of Unmanned Experts.
 “Web Weasels’ goal is for swarm operators to be able to train and deploy artificially intelligent collaborative autonomous munitions rapidly and globally on any mission type.”